JohannesVC/OptimisingBeyondAccuracy/README.md

 Download the MIND-small and/or MIND-large datasets from [msnews.github.io](https://msnews.github.io/), and place them in the `.data/` directory.

 ### 4. Recreate Embedding Layers

 To ensure reproducibility:

 - Use the `embedding_notebook.ipynb` to:
   - Build the GloVe lookup matrix
-  - Fine-tune the BERT embeddings (`bert_small_en_uncased`) on titles
+  - Fine-tune the BERT embeddings (`bert-base-uncased`) on titles
 - Save the results to `.npy` format in the `.data/` directory

----

 ## Run Notebooks

 All models are run from notebooks.
-Simply follow the steps above and press run.
+Simply follow the steps and press *run*.

----

 ## Results and Evaluation